blink1073/specifications/source/client-side-encryption/client-side-encryption.rst

 period after failing to connect to a server before making another attempt.
 Meaning if the first attempt to mongocryptd fails to connect, then the user would observe a 5 second delay.
-This is not configurable in the URI, so this must be overriden internally.
+This is not configurable in the URI, so this must be overridden internally.
 Since mongocryptd is a local process, there should only be a very short delay after spawning mongocryptd for it to start listening on sockets.
 See the SDAM spec description of `cooldownMS <../source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst#cooldownms>`__.